Suyashsharma8/Security-Projects/MISP Automations.md

-Script to auto feed cache and fetch
+Script to auto feed cache and fetch feeds.

 ```bash
 #!/bin/bash

 # Command to check the status of workers